Category Archives: Art work

 Airbrush

-Back in the 80’s, I had a little studio in a basement in the small Swedish town Falkenberg.
-The studio that was called Noggin*, had a silk printing set where I printed T-shirts and sweatshirts.
-There was also a large drafts table where I draw print designs and did some airbrush paintings.
+Back in the 80’s, I had a little graphic design studio the Swedish town Falkenberg.
+The studio, called Noggin*, had a silk printing set where I printed T-shirts and sweatshirts.
+There was also a large drafts table where I did print designs, airbrush paintings and paste up layout.

 On the original size painting of this post card, the tools are in scale 1:1…